Development¶

 This means those test cases will fail when the expected output is changed intentionally, such as choosing a new baseline date for the sample project lockfiles, adding new fields to the expected metadata, or changing the expected contents of the defined environment layers.

-PRs that modify the tests/expected-output-config.yml
+PRs that modify the tests/expected-output-config.yml file will trigger

 a GitHub workflows that checks all other tests pass, and then generates a